ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 ```command
 start /affinity 2 python_d.exe
 ```

+{{% notice Note %}}
+[start](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/start) command line switch `/affinity <hexaffinity>` applies the specified processor affinity mask (expressed as a hexadecimal number) to the new application.
+In our example decimal `2` is `0x02` or `0b0010`.
+This value denotes core no. 1 as 1 is a 1st bit in the mask, where the mask is indexed from 0 (zero).
+{{% /notice %}}

-Newly created command window will open with:
+Newly created command line window will open with:
 ```console
 Python 3.12.0a6+ (heads/main:1ff81c0cb6, Mar 14 2023, 16:26:50) [MSC v.1935 64 bit (ARM64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.